klittle314/COVID_control_chart_app/README.md

 # Hybrid Shewhart Chart:  Create count plots across phases of COVID-19 infection history

 This project implements a method based on control charts to view phases in daily reported deaths from COVID-19.
-The method was developed by Lloyd Provost, Shannon Provost, Rocco Perla, Gareth Parry, Kevin Little.
+The method was developed by Lloyd Provost, Shannon Provost, Rocco Perla, Gareth Parry, and Kevin Little.
 The code is R and deploys a user interface using Shiny technology.
 The R code transforms a time series of daily reported deaths into charts that distinguish phases of COVID-19 infection for a reporting location like a country, state or city.
 You can find a description of the method [here](http://www.ihi.org/Topics/COVID-19/Documents/IHI-COVID-19-Data-Dashboard-Introduction-and-Methodology.pdf).
 For an introduction to the application of the method, [here](https://www.usnews.com/news/healthiest-communities/articles/2020-03-26/coronavirus-pandemic-reaching-critical-tipping-point-in-america-analysis-shows) is an article from U.S. News and World Report.

 ## Who can use this project?

 People who have a basic understanding of Shewhart control charts and want to apply control chart methods to characterize how reported deaths from COVID-19 change over time.
-People who have skills in R can modify the code to load other data sources than the built-in sources and to consider other measures, like hospializations or ICU cases.
+People who have skills in R can modify the code in order to load data sources to replace the built-in sources and to consider other measures, like hospializations or ICU cases.

 ## Getting Started